Architecture

 Web

-When running as a Web-based instance, the Event Loop
+When running as a Web-based instance, the Event Loop is implemented

 in a dedicated Web Worker, analogous to the isolate-driven approach